swcarpentry/git-novice/_episodes/06-ignore.md

 ~~~
 On branch master
 Ignored files:
   (use "git add -f <file>..." to include in what will be committed)
         a.dat
         b.dat
         c.dat
         results/

-nothing to commit, working directory clean
+nothing to commit, working tree clean
 ~~~
 {: .output}